Best 100% FREE Antivirus Software for Mac

 I used Avira’s optimization tools, including Junk Cleaner and Duplicate Finder, to improve my overall Mac performance.
 They scanned my Mac for redundant files and other clutter that was slowing my system down.
 While it’s disappointing that Avira makes you download a separate app to use these features, I didn’t mind it since the optimization benefits are worth it.

 Unfortunately, I wasn’t impressed with Avira’s Phantom VPN.
 While it offers decent speeds and no-logs security, you only have access to 1 server and are restricted to 500MB of monthly data.
 So, it’s only good enough for occasional web browsing.
+There are other antiviruses with much better built-in VPNs if having one is your top priority.

 Overall, Avira offers exceptional threat protection for your Mac and a wide array of extras that add another layer of security.
 You won’t find another free antivirus that provides the same level of security and value as Avira.